REX2626/Astro-Attack/README.md

 Have different items (e.g. different types of guns)

+One type of ammo
+But different weapons use up a different amount of ammo (e.g. 0.2 for machine gun or 3 for missile)

-Level up, the ability to upgrade weapons, armour, engine etc
+Level up, the ability to upgrade weapons, armour, engine etc --
+One type of ship
+You can collect / buy items, which you can use to upgrade your ship (e.g. scrap) Example things you can upgrade: armour, weapon, engine, shield generator, radar etc...
+Example: For engine you could upgrade: boost, acceleration, top speed...
+You can also use money to buy consumables, repair ship and purchase small items that give you a buff or special ability There are different types of weapons, each of which you can upgrade Example weapons: gatling gun, laser beam, normal gun, sniper, missile launcher, autoturrets --

 Have a massive asteroid or moon, with tunnels that you can go through